gardener/landscaper/docs/level_0/first_example_installation.md

 To try out this example by yourself, you need to install Landscaper (see [here](../gettingstarted/install-landscaper-controller.md)) in a cluster.

-## Step 1 - Create the Target Custom Resource
+## Step 1 - Create and apply the Target Custom Resource

 We want to deploy the nginx ingress-controller into a target cluster.
 Landscaper needs the access information for this cluster to execute the deployment.
 Therefore, we have to create a custom resource of type _Target_ in the namespace _demo_ in the cluster watched